Medical Policy: 02.01.15

 In 2019 the American College of Occupational and Environmental Medicine (ACOEM), updated their practice guideline for diagnostic tests for low back disorders which states the following: Surface electromyography (sEMG) has been used to diagnose LBP and involves the recording of summated muscle electrical activity by skin electrodes (such as those used in an electrocardiogram or EKG).
 There are four moderate-quality studies incorporated into this analysis and no quality evidence of diagnostic efficacy, and thus, is not recommended to diagnose LBP.
 (Not Recommended, Insufficient Evidence (I), High Confidence).

-Surface electromyography (sEMG) including but not limited to the following, for any indication is considered investigational.
+Surface electromyography (sEMG) including but not limited to the following, for the evaluation of neuromuscular disorders and to evaluate abnormal patterns of electrical activity in the paraspinal muscles for any indication is considered investigational.

 There is insufficient evidence in the medical literature to support the use of any type of surface electromyography (sEMG) as the diagnostic utility is unknown and the role in patient management has not been established.
 Further well-designed clinical trials are needed to standardize sEMG approaches and diagnostic algorithms, increase diagnostic performance and to assess the role of sEMG in clinical practice.
 The evidence is insufficient to determine the effects of this technology on net health outcomes.